leilei-/Engoo/README.md

 * Colored lighting in 8-bit color by 15bpp or 18bpp lookup tables, supports lits
 * Translucent liquids with variable-adjusted alphas, supports vis
-* Fog, support for the standard FitzQuake fog command syntax and values
+* Fog; support for the standard FitzQuake fog command syntax and values
-* Widescreen display support, with hotizontal area expansion; support for 16:9, 16:10, and many more aspects
+* Widescreen display support, with horizontal area expansion; support for 16:9, 16:10, and many more aspects
 * Enhanced particle system including textured additive, modulated and alpha blended particles
 * Enhanced blood effects, as well as an option to disable blood and gibs
 * Coronas that occlude behind walls, sprites and models smoothly